-We did get it running for about 30 seconds, and it quit.
-First time it's been run for 3 years.
-So, I started the time honored drill.
-I rebuilt the carb, then no fire.
-I took the Magneto apart, cleaned, sanded the points...still no luck.
 So, Gus took it home not running.
 He had to go.
 I told him the points weren't set right, and the plug could need replacing.
 It knew if it weren't running it would be less likely to make a trip to Florida.
-Took her years to get over moving to Ga.
-Burned a piston first spring here, and I had to rebuild the motor.
-They'll get along fine, those two. i still have the old electric start Gravely with the little red sulky behind it for mowing.
+Took the old Gravely years to get over moving to Ga. from WV Burned a piston first spring here, and I had to rebuild the motor.
+It was running fine last year They'll get along fine, those two, Gus is laid back and has to cogitate problems between naps,

 The whole time I was trying to figure out somewhere he might take it that anyone would have any idea what it is and how to work on it.
-The days of real machines, and the mechanics who worked on them have gone the way of steam trains, Dodo birds, etc. There has to be someone in Quincy/Havana that knows what a Gravely is, and may be able to help.
-I have a feeling I'm gonna' go to Florida and get it running...at some point.
-Gus and the rest of the Florida crowd usually have a throw down once or twice a year that we go down for.
+The days of real machines, and the mechanics who worked on them have gone the way of steam trains, Dodo birds, etc.

 The garlic is in the shed drying.
 It looks good.
 Smaller than I would like, but lots of it. had some huge softball sized Elephant garlic.
 Cuban Purple looks better than ever, Inchelium Red a little off as far as size.
 All the others right where they should be.
-I left the Silverwhite in for a few day, but we got a "rain storm" this afternoon, so I'll have to watch I don't get any mildew on the wrappers.
+I left the Silver White in for a few day, but we got a "rainstorm" this afternoon, so I'll have to watch I don't get any mildew on the wrappers.
 The last of the green garlic going out today, then plowing and planting buckwheat and field peas for the off season.

 Thanks to Gus and Bob Brown for the help...it made a tough job much easier.
 It was almost fun this year!